Leven Valley C of E Primary School

 Learning to read

+Reading is a key skill for life.
+It unlocks learning across all subject areas in primary school and beyond.
 At Leven Valley, we aim for every child to learn to read as soon as they can and to develop a real lifelong love of reading.
 We use phonics as the primary approach to decoding text, but work with each child on an individual basis to support them in finding the strategies and techniques that work best for them, on their journey to becoming a happy and confident reader.

 Direct teaching of phonics takes place every day for all children in Class 1, from the start of the Reception Year.
 The school uses Twinkl Phonics, a systematic synthetic phonics programme, which supports children's learning through interactive activities, stories, songs and games.
 The children are taught within groups according to the phase of phonics that they are working on and there are opportunities to practise reading, handwriting and spelling in every lesson.